 - A complete concerto, or a comparable work (for example, concert aria) written between 1750 and 1800, performed in its entirety from memory with piano accompaniment.

 - No Baroque repertoire (J.S.
 Bach, Handel, Telemann etc) is allowed.

 - Works written after 1800 can sometimes be allowed if they stylistically firmly belong to the Classical era (e.g. Hummel Trumpet Concerto, both in the original key and in E flat).
 Beethoven’s Piano Concerti 4-5 and Violin Concerto are not eligible due to length.
 They are, however, appropriate for the winter competitions.

 A complete concerto written after 1800, performed in its entirely with piano accompaniment.
 Memorization is required, except when otherwise approved by the area.

-Fill out the application form, available either online ( concert_competition_application_form2017.pdf) or at the office door of the competition coordinator, Prof. Ilya Poletaev (C-422), and have it signed by your principal teacher.
+Fill out the application form, ( concerto_competition_application_form [PDF] ) and have it signed by your principal teacher.
 Applications without a teacher’s signature will NOT be accepted.

 To submit the application form:

-- Scan and email the completed form to Prof. Ilya Poletaev (ilya.poletaev [at] mcgill.ca), or
+- Scan and email the completed form to Prof. Ilya Poletaev (ilya.poletaev [at] mcgill.ca)